anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: So then, the relationship of self to other is the complete realization that loving yourself is impossible without loving everything defined as other than yourself.
+Quote: If facts are the seeds that later produce knowledge and wisdom, then the emotions and the impressions of the senses are the fertile soil in which the seeds must grow.

-By: Alan Watts
+By: Rachel Carson